jafingerhut/core.btree-vector/doc/intro.md

   new element is appended and the tail contains B elements.
-+ It makes it fast and simple to preserve the invariants that all array nodes have B children, because a new array node is only added to the tree when the tail contains a full B=32 elements, then a new element is appended.
++ It makes it fast and simple to preserve the invariants that all array nodes have B children, because a new array node is only added to the tree when the tail contains a full B elements, then a new element is appended.

 A good property of the PV invariants, "packing everything to the left"